New York Nanny Nosipho Nxumalo Caught On Camera Burning 2-Year-Old With Curling Iron [Video]

 — Khaleej Times (@khaleejtimes) January 15, 2017

 As for Angela Persaud, she is hoping that her devastation will serve as a warning for other parents.
 A warning to be vigilant about choosing child care providers, and to “double and triple” screen potential nannies, even if they are hired through a service that claims to do the screening for you.
 According to Persaud, she is now left wondering what she could have done to protect her toddler from the vicious, caught-on-camera assault he suffered at the hands of Nosipho Nxumalo.
-Further, the Long Island mother isn’t convinced that this is the first or only time such abuse likely took place.
+Furthermore, the Long Island mother isn’t convinced that this is the first or only time such abuse likely took place.

 “This isn’t something that just happened once.
 So my heart skips beats because I don’t know what I don’t know.”

-The 21-year-old is currently being held on on $25,000 bond or $15,000 cash bail, and is being represented by Legal Aid in the case.
-Further, the family has reportedly been granted an order of protection, and New York nanny Nosipho Nxumalo is required to stay away from the 2-year-old victim and his family.
+The 21-year-old is currently being held on a $25,000 bond or $15,000 cash bail, and is being represented by Legal Aid in the case.
+Furthermore, the family has reportedly been granted an order of protection, and New York nanny Nosipho Nxumalo is required to stay away from the 2-year-old victim and his family.

 [Featured Image by Nassau County Police Department]